International Premium Support User Guide

 Bugs provides you with a list of all the bugs attached to your cases.
 You can narrow down the list of cases to display by using the various filters at the top of the list: Open, Closed, Status, Severity, Product, and More Filters.
 You can cancel any of the filters applied by clearing them out using Filters Applied at the top of the list.

 To view the details of a bug in this list, click on the button Details or directly click on the bug record.

 My Esri - Bug Details

 The Bug Details view provides basic information related to the bug such as status, version found and severity, as well as notes about the bug status and any alternate solution available.
-From here, you can request to escalate the bug to the User Advocacy Group.
+From here, you can request to escalate the bug.

 My Esri - Bug Escalation

 Premium Support cases attached to an existing bug or diagnosed as a new bug with Esri software receive a higher bug priority than Standard cases.

 Step 1: Navigate to the Support page (see My Esri - Signing in and navigating to the Support page).